 Essential soft skills for cloud security engineers include:

 “A cloud security engineer may work with a team of other security professionals, as well as with non-technical stakeholders such as business leaders and end users,” Grunwald explains.
 “Strong collaboration and communication skills are important for effectively working with these diverse groups.”

 You can take more than one path to become a cloud security engineer.
 Still, in general, the career requires a combination of technical skills, hands-on experience, and a strong understanding of security best practices and regulations.
 “Gaining relevant education and experience — as well as earning relevant certifications — can help you build the skills and knowledge you need to succeed in this field,” Grunwald says.

-Here are some steps to becoming a cloud security engineer.
+Here are several actions you can take to become a cloud security engineer.